 Mike is a lifelong resident of the 2nd District and a graduate of Brockport High School.
 He also earned his Associates Degree from the Rochester Institute of Technology in Quality Management.
 Mike resides in Sweden at 222 Ladue Road with his wife, Pam and their two children, Stephanie and Bryon.

 Mary A. Valerio has served in the Monroe County Legislature since January of 2004 representing the 3rd Legislative District, which includes most of the Town of Chili.

 Mary serves as Chair of the Recreation and Education Committee, which oversees the Monroe County Parks Department, the Monroe County Library System, and Monroe Community College, as well as the arts and conservation programs sponsored by Monroe County.
-In addition, she serves as a member of the Human Services Committee and the Transportation Committee.
 Mary also represents the Monroe County Legislature on the Monroe County Parks Advisory Committee, the Monroe County Environmental Management Council and the Monroe County Youth Board.